rtraschke/erlang-lua/README.md

 Erlang C Node to run Lua scripts

+This library provides code to run Lua code from within Erlang.
+It differs from the other Lua - Erlang integrations available, in that it runs the Lua VM as an external Node (using Erlang's Port and C Node capabilities).

 It's early days in making this available to the public, so be aware that some assembly is required.